 Though there are many elements that can go into creating a brand identity, there’s no denying that we as humans are primarily visual consumers.
-Our brains process visuals an incredible “,” while 90 percent of all information that gets transmitted to the brain is visual.
+Our brains process visuals an incredible “60,000 times faster than text,” while 90 percent of all information that gets transmitted to the brain is visual.

 These visual components don’t just allow our brains to quickly consume information — they also play a crucial role in our ability to learn and recall that information for future use.
 Even creating a visual association for a word or phrase can make it easier to recall later on.

 Needless to say, all of this makes a significant difference in your own branding efforts.

 No matter what your business does, you need potential customers to remember who you are and what you do.
 When you have mere seconds to capture and retain someone’s attention, the ability to quickly deliver important information through a strong visual identity is crucial to driving brand awareness.

 The results of the brain’s visual processing power are perhaps most easily seen in social media and other digital content.
 Even something as simple as including images in social media posts can yield 650 percent greater engagement than text-only content — both in grabbing your audience’s attention and helping them remember your ad.

 With stats like that, the power of visual marketing is fairly obvious.

 We are visual consumers.
 With so many different media sources fighting for our attention, the brands that stick in our minds are those that can communicate a message or identity through easy-to-consume visual cues.